Solanki-Raja/JobListing/README.md

 ```sh
 uvicorn main:app --reload
 ```
-Your FastAPI API will be running at:
+FastAPI API will be running at:
 ```
 http://127.0.0.1:8000
 ```